How To Cook an Early French Peacock:

 Roman Food for a Frankish King

-How To Cook a Peacock, Jim Chevallier's translation of Taillevent's fourteenth century Le Viandier has been joined by How to Cook an Early French Peacock, a translation from the Latin of Anthimus' De Observatione Ciborum, a sixth century dietetic written in a letter to a Frankish king - now in a second bilingual edition:
+How To Cook a Peacock, Jim Chevallier's translation of Taillevent's fourteenth century Le Viandier has been joined by How to Cook an Early French Peacock, a translation from the Latin of Anthimus' De Observatione Ciborum, a sixth century dietetic written in a letter to a Frankish king - now in a third bilingual edition:

 "No cook book has survived from the first centuries of France's existence; that is, after Clovis I led the Merovingian Franks, in the fifth century, to defeat their former Roman allies and overrun what had been part of the Roman empire.
 But in the nineteenth century, copies were found of a medical text from the sixth century, when what was still Gaul was already divided among several Frankish kings, all sons of Clovis I. One of these kings was Theuderic I (c.
 485-533/4; reigned 511-534).
 The Ostrogoth king Theodoric the Great (454-526) sent, as an ambassador, a Greek physician to Theuderic's court.
 This physician, Anthimus, had been exiled in 478 from Byzantium and found a refuge at Theodoric's court in Ravenna before being sent north to Metz, Theuderic's capital.
 While there, he wrote a long letter on diet – a dietetic – to his host, taking into account local ingredients and mentioning local practices..."